Digital Nomad Life in Orkney Islands, Scotland

 What do people appreciate most about the culture in Orkney Islands?

 "Expats in Orkney Islands, appreciate the warm and welcoming nature of the local people, who are always ready to lend a helping hand.
 They love the rich history and heritage of the islands, which is evident in the numerous archaeological sites and museums.
 The local music and arts scene is also highly appreciated, with many events and festivals taking place throughout the year.
 Expats enjoy the slower pace of life, which allows them to relax and appreciate the stunning natural beauty of the islands.
 They also value the strong sense of community, where everyone knows each other and looks out for one another.
-The local food and drink, particularly the seafood and whisky, are also highly praised," said one expat who made the move to Orkney Islands.
+The local food and drink, particularly the seafood and whisky, are also highly praised," explained one person living in Orkney Islands, Scotland.

 This is a personal property finding service.
 I team up with a buyer and help you find the perfect property for your needs.
 I am your man on the ground and expert in the market.
 Whatever is important to you will be my mission to bring you what you want without all the stress whilst guiding and protecting you in the process.